1. Publish celebrity names but reject friends' names.

 Don't reject an entry because it's opinionated.
 Opinions can be useful to readers who are unfamiliar with a topic.
 Don't reject an entry because you disagree or are offended.
 Don't reject an entry because you think it's inaccurate.

 4. Publish place names.

 Publish names, nicknames and area codes of neighborhoods and cities.

 5. Publish non-slang words.
 Ignore misspellings and swearing.

 Any word from your life belongs here, so don't reject an entry because it's in a real dictionary.
 Don't reject an entry because it's misspelled or includes swearing.

 6. Publish jokes.

-Reject inside jokes only the author's friends would understand.
+Publish sarcastic entries.
+Reject inside jokes only your friends understand.